Kendamil Organic Baby Formula Review and Analysis

 Expensive?
 Yes.
 All baby formula is expensive, and Kendamil and other European formula brands are among the most expensive on the market.

 In general, HiPP, Loulouka, and Kendamil are not only the best European baby formulas on the market (in our opinion), but also the most expensive at about 6.5 cents per gram.
 Lebenswert tends to be a bit less expensive, around 5.8 cents per gram, and Topfer tends to be the cheapest at about 4 cents per gram.
-Be sure to check out our updated tables for a full current price comparison of European baby formulas (updated monthy).

 Where to Buy Kendamil?